A Retrieved-Context Theory of Financial Decisions

 92 Pages Posted: 6 Nov 2019 Last revised: 19 Jan 2023

 Studies of human memory indicate that features of an event evoke memories of prior associated contextual states, which in turn become associated with the current event's features.
 This mechanism allows the remote past to influence the present, even as agents gradually update their beliefs about their environment.
-We apply a version of retrieved context theory, drawn from the literature on human memory, to four problems in asset pricing and portfolio choice: over-persistence of beliefs, providence of financial crises, price momentum, and the impact of fear on asset allocation.
-These examples suggest a recasting of neoclassical rational expectations in terms of beliefs as governed by principles of human memory.
+We apply a version of retrieved context theory, drawn from the literature on human memory, to explain three types of evidence in the financial economics literature: the role of early life experience in shaping investment choices, occurrence of financial crises, and the impact of fear on asset allocation.
+These applications suggest a recasting of neoclassical rational expectations in terms of beliefs as governed by principles of human memory.

 Keywords: Memory, Context, Under-reaction, Financial Disasters